eip-mason/intro-python/session-3/README.md

 Beginner Task:

-Given a list of values, each value of the list squared.
+Given a list of values, iterate over the list of values and print the square of each value.

 ```python
 values=[1,2,3,4,5,6,7,8,9]